 Speaking of chimneys, compromised flashing is a common problem on a roof.
 Flashing are thin strips of metal installed at danger points for leaks around a roof.
 For a chimney, they are bent at a 90-degree angle to attach to both the roofing material and the brick chimney.

 Flashing needs to be properly sealed to protect against water intrusion.
 It also needs to remain nailed in place and even if that is all squared away, the metal can rust or crack.

 Expect the cost of replacing old flashing to run several hundred dollars per major penetration like chimney, depending on the job size and desired material (aluminum, lead, copper, steel, etc.).
 Although it may be tempting to marshal the forces of caulking and roof cement in the battle against faulty flashing, this would be only a temporary solution best reserved for situations where you know the roof will soon be replaced.

-4. Villain: Missing Shingles
+4. Villain: Loose or Missing Shingles

 If you find a shingle lying in your garden, chances are the next rainstorm will be sending water into your house.
 Replacing a shingle is a matter of prying off the nails from the course below and sliding the new shingle into place.
 Nail the newcomer down securely and then re-nail its neighbors.

 Do not expect to achieve a perfect color match unless you have some leftover shingles from you existing roof that have been left out to weather as well.
 This procedure applies for cracked shingles as well, although you may not discover the offending shingle until a leak has already sprouted.
 Depending on the pitch of the roof, this can be a DIY job or require an hour or two of a contractor’s time.